b-g-goodell/sta-tra/README.md

 The trend and its upper/lower bounds are constantly being computed using a statistical significance level, `a=alpha`, and the hourly pricing information published on Coinbase: the goal is to find a `100(1-a/2)%` two-sided confidence interval around a trendline.
 When new pricing information is published, we determine a `preferred_timescale` that maximizes a normalized signal-to-noise ratio (SNR) for `log(price)`.
 For each possible timescale, `T` hours (integer), compute the average of the past `T` hours of `log(price)` and call this `average_historical_log_price`.
 Also compute and the (unbiased) standard deviation of the past `T` hours, `stdev_historical_log_price`, and define the SNR `snr[T] = average_historical_log_price*sqrt(T)/stdev_historical_log_price` and we choose `T` that maximizes this ratio.
 Then, for the last `T` measurements of `log(price)`, we find the OLS best-fit line, say `log(trend_price) = slope*time + intercept`.
 Then we hypothesize that deviations from this `trend_price`, say `z_i = abs(log(price(i)) - log(trend_price))` are i.i.d. zero-mean normal random variables (this assumption is false in general, and will be improved eventually).
 We compute the corresponding `100(1-a/2)%` two-sided confidence interval for the mean.
 We call the upper and lower bounds of this window `(lower_bound_on_trend, upper_bound_on_trend)`: when we are outside of this interval, our hypothesis that deviations from the price trend are normal with mean zero is rejected, so we make a `buy` or `sell` bet.

-#### Future implementations will have more complicated buy/sell strategies.
+#### Future implementations

+We will have more complicated buy/sell strategies.
 After we have some probabilities estimated, we can start using Kelly betting.
 Eventually, I would like to develop some neural networks that are trained to respond to time series.

-# Deprecated stuff!

-## Objects

-### Trader

-The Trader object also contains a script.
-Trader will execute TriggerCalculator in the event that a triggers.dat file is not already in existence; it otherwise assumes that any present triggers.dat file is an up-to-date output from TriggerScript, which should be run once an hour with cron.

-It is the engine of this package.
-It uses a python Coinbase API library and the TimeSeries objects (see below).
-It enters an infinite loop with a pause between each loop.
-For each loop, buy and sell prices are pulled from coinbase, compared to the window sizes, and if certain conditions are met, buy (sell) orders are issued.

-Future implementations of the Trader object will allow for interactions with othe APIs, i.e. Poloniex.
-We wish to be able to track many commodities and currencies, and we also wish to be able to issue more complicated orders than simple market buys (sells).

-### TimeSeries

-We built the TimeSeries object, a fundamentally statistical construction.
-It is mainly responsible for managing a sequence of ordered pairs of the form (t,y), and outputting various statistics describing that sequence, such as the mean and median of the y-values, and a window of reasonable y-values representing the mean (median) plus or minus some z-score multiple of the standard deviation.
-The object can also produce a de-trended time-series, in the sense that this object will return the time series with the mean (median) subtracted off.

-Future implementations of the TimeSeries object will de-trend data in more sophisticated ways, using best-fit linear, exponential, and trigonometric functions.
-It will also include Fourier Analysis methods, and possibly more complicated methods from Time Series Analysis, such as SARIMA or GARCH modeling.

-### AttitudeGenerator and AttitudeScript

-The AttitudeGenerator object specifically takes the Coinbase hourly history and spits out a window of buy-low, sell-high triggers.
-AttitudeScript runs it.